pryoritymusic/webpagetest-blog/src/posts/may-webpagetest-round-up.md

 The Plot Full Results page is used to let you see the results of each individual run of a test (or several tests) so that you can more easily spot outliers and see the variability in your results.

-To help make sharing and comparing easier, you can now force each chart to start at zero for the y-axis, to make it easier to share and compare results.
-Before, the charts would auto-scale the y-axes which worked well if you were viewing one chart in isolation, but not if you wanted to compare and contrast charts from different tests.
+To help make sharing and comparing easier, you can now force each chart to start at zero for the y-axis to make it easier to share and compare results.
+Before, the charts would auto-scale the y-axis, which worked well if you were viewing one chart in isolation, but not if you wanted to compare and contrast charts from different tests.

 If you're graphing the results of multiple tests, we also now provide a summary table of the results for each of the tests you're plotting.